MicrosoftDocs/power-platform/power-platform/admin/security/faqs.md

 The following questions are common security questions and answers for Power Platform security.
 These are categorized into two sections.
   - The first section, [OWASP top 10 risks: Mitigations in Power Platform](#owasp-top-10-risks-mitigations-in-power-platform) covers the top 10 Open Web Application Security Project® (OWASP) risks and how Power Platform has been designed to help mitigate those risks.

-  - The second section, [Common Security questions from customers](#common-security-questions-from-customers), covers some of the common security questions that have been raised by customers in the past.
-These are organized based on when they were added to this white paper to facilitate your ability to quickly find new questions and answers when this paper is updated.
+  - The second section, [Common security questions from customers](#common-security-questions-from-customers), covers some of the common security questions that have been raised by customers in the past.
+These questions are organized based on when they were added to this white paper to facilitate your ability to quickly find new questions and answers when this paper is updated.
 The newest questions are added to the end of this list.

 ## OWASP top 10 risks: Mitigations in Power Platform
   The Open Web Application Security Project® ([OWASP](https://owasp.org/about/)) is a nonprofit foundation that works to improve the security of software.
 Through community-led open-source software projects, hundreds of local chapters worldwide, tens of thousands of members, and leading educational and training conferences, the OWASP Foundation is the source for developers and technologists to secure the web.